בְּרֵאשִׁית בָּרָאGenesis 1:1

 The Torah starts with two words—Bereshit bara—“In the beginning, G‑d created…” (or, as Rashi translates it, “At the beginning of creation by G-d…”) Bereshit in Hebrew means “in the beginning,” and bara means “created.”
 What is interesting is that both words begin with the same letter, bet, the equivalent of b.

-The history of science attributes the concept of the Big Bang to four twentieth-century scientists: Russian mathematician Alexander Friedmann, who in 1922 found a solution to Einstein’s field equations in the General Theory of Relativity leading to the expansion of the universe; Belgian astronomer Georges Lemaître, who independently showed that the universe was expanding and confirmed it by astronomical observation in 1927; American astronomer Edwin Hubble, who first saw distant stars and galaxies receding from each other at speeds proportional to their distance from each other, as if the universe was expanding; and British astronomer Fred Hoyle, who in 1949 coined the phrase “Big Bang.”
+The history of science attributes the concept of the Big Bang to four twentieth-century scientists: Russian mathematician Alexander Friedmann, who in 1922 found a solution to Einstein’s field equations in the General Theory of Relativity leading to the expansion of the universe; Belgian astronomer Georges Lemaître, who independently showed that the universe was expanding and confirmed it by astronomical observation in 1927, and who proposed what later became known as the Big Bang, calling it a “primeval atom” or “cosmic egg”; American astronomer Edwin Hubble, who first saw distant stars and galaxies receding from each other at speeds proportional to their distance from each other, as if the universe was expanding; and British astronomer Fred Hoyle, who in 1949 coined the phrase “Big Bang.”
 I think it would only be fair if the history of science reflected the fact that the first functional description of the Big Bang was put forward some seven centuries earlier by the Jewish Kabbalist and Biblical commentator Nachmanides.

 I do not suggest that Fred Hoyle, when he coined the phrase “Big Bang,” had in mind the Hebrew Bible beginning with Bereshit bara.
 However, Divine Providence (hashgachah pratit) saw to it that the Big Bang hints at Bereshit bara.
 Or the other way around, if you prefer.